floXcoder/InRailsWeBlog/README.md

 Search is performed by default in the current topic and look for content in all articles and tags.

+### Share

+Public topics can shared with other users (contributors).
+Contributors can add or edit articles inside the topic.

 ### Group

 Groups are a set of users.
 Every user can subscribe to a group and share specific articles to the group (To be done).